Ian Book: New Orleans Saints

-Book was drafted by the New Orleans Saints in the fourth round with the 133rd overall pick in the 2021 NFL Draft.
+Book was selected by the New Orleans Saints in the fourth round with the 133rd overall pick in the 2021 NFL draft.
 He signed his four-year rookie contract with New Orleans on June 8, 2021.

-On December 23, 2021, he was named that week's starting quarterback after Taysom Hill and Trevor Siemian were placed on the reserve/COVID list.
+On December 23, 2021, he was named that week's starting quarterback after Taysom Hill and Trevor Siemian were placed on the reserve/COVID-19 list.
 This made him the fourth quarterback the Saints named as a starter during an injury-riddled season.
-In the game, his NFL debut and first career start, Book was 12-20 for 135 yards and two interceptions.
-The Saints would lose the game to the Miami Dolphins, 20-3.
+In the game, his NFL debut and first career start, Book was 12–20 for 135 yards and two interceptions.
+The Saints lost the game to the Miami Dolphins, 20–3.
 On August 30, 2022, Book was waived by the Saints.

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 On August 31, 2022, Book was claimed off waivers by the Philadelphia Eagles.
+He was waived on August 29, 2023.

+New England Patriots

+On September 13, 2023, Book signed with the practice squad of the New England Patriots.
+He was released five days later on September 18.

+Kansas City Chiefs

+On January 10, 2024, Book signed a reserve/future contract with the Kansas City Chiefs.
+Book was waived by the Chiefs on August 26.

+Philadelphia Eagles (second stint)

+On December 26, 2024, with starter Jalen Hurts and backup Kenny Pickett dealing with injuries, the Philadelphia Eagles signed Book to their practice squad.
+Two days later, the Eagles signed him to their active roster.
+Book was waived by the Eagles on January 7, 2025, and re-signed to the practice squad two days later.
+Book earned a Super Bowl ring as part of the team that defeated the Kansas City Chiefs in Super Bowl LIX.